Skip to content

 For checkpointing: Store the highest commit_lsn you've processed.
 On restart, you can resume from that point.

 ETL batches events before calling write_events().
 A batch may contain events from multiple tables, multiple transactions, and mixed event types.
+Schema changes do not end a batch: because batching is driven by size and time, one batch may contain multiple Relation events and multiple schema changes.

 Ordering requirement: Events affecting the same row (by primary key) must be processed in order.
 Events for different rows can be processed concurrently.